Assistive Technology

 • Student-specific literacy, language, and communication supports as well as curriculum access for students experiencing low incidence disabilities.

-• Classroom or building support (high-incidence)
+• Classroom or building support

 • Classroom or building-level support to build access to curriculum and instruction for students with high-incidence disabilities.

-• Classroom-based support of literacy, language and communication for programs supporting students with complex communication and learning needs.
+• Classroom-based support of literacy, language, and communication for programs supporting students with complex communication and learning needs.

 AT/AAC Loan Library